Expand description

 error 🔒 - Classifies a failed federation attempt for the peer-reachability store, or

 Nonewhen it carries no reachability signal.
 An HTTP response proves the peer reachable, so a content-level 4xx (a forbidden invite, a 403 backfill) must not count against it; only 5xx or an explicit rate-limit (429) recordsTransient.
 A 410 is the exception: a Matrix server never returns it for one endpoint and not another, so a received 410 is a proxy operator deliberately signaling the peer is gone, and recordsPermanent.
-Transport failures carry no response and are always transient.
+A non-JSON body is the other exception: it means a proxy or CDN answered rather than the homeserver, so it signals a stale route, not peer content, and recordsTransientto place the eviction that follows behind the backoff gate.
+Transport failures carry no response and are always transient. - failure_